 So can you use a table saw to cut metal?
 The answer is yes; a table saw is a tool that can cut metal.
-But, there are practical steps you’re going to have to take to cut metal safely with a table saw.
+But there are practical steps you’re going to have to take to cut metal safely with a table saw.

 So, to make sure you know how to cut metal properly and, most importantly, safely, here’s our guide to using a table saw to cut metal.

 Before we get into the meat of how to use a table saw to cut metal, let’s go over some safety measures.

-These must be followed and if you’re not feeling confident that you can saw the metal safely, then you can always take it to a workshop or hardware store and see if they can saw it for you.
+These must be followed, and if you’re not feeling confident that you can saw the metal safely, then you can always take it to a workshop or hardware store and see if they can saw through it for you.

 - Wear gloves.
 Protective gloves are another necessity.
 Even holding a sheet of metal is a little risky if it has sharp edges.
 The kind of metal that can be cut with a table saw will be very thin.
 So the edges can potentially cause cuts and grazes.
 So it’s important to make sure that your hands are completely covered in thick, durable work gloves.
 These will also protect your hands from the blade of the saw itself.